marnanel/simple-afaq/index.md

   - Why do anarchists think everyone should be equal?
   - Why do anarchists think people should co-operate?
   - Why do anarchists say we must free ourselves?
+  - Is it possible to be an anarchist without opposing hierarchy?

 Copyright and licence
 ---------------------